LanikSJ/docker-php-alpine/README.md

      FROM laniksj/docker-php-alpine
      COPY . /var/www/html

-That will copy all the web content and then you can service it from any Docker orchestration tool.
+That will copy all the web content to your docker container.<br>
+Then you can use it as a service from any Docker orchestration tool.<br>
 Example: AWS Elastic Container Service (ECS) or Kubernetes.

 ## Bugs